UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-13. Reboot the RPi, type
+13. Reboot the RPi, type the command below and hit enter.
+This will close the PuTTY connection.
+You can close the Putty window.
 ```
 sudo reboot
 ```
-and hit enter.
-This will close the PuTTY connection.
-You can close the Putty window.

 ![img_25](images/RPi_imager_25.PNG)